qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 -------------------------

 The Monte Carlo solver returns a :class:`qutip.MultitrajResult` object consisting of expectation values and/or states.
-The main difference with :func:`qutip.mesolve`'s :class:`qutip.Result` is that it optionally store the result of each trajectories with the averages.
+The main difference with :func:`qutip.mesolve`'s :class:`qutip.Result` is that it optionally stores the result of each trajectory together with their averages.
 When trajectories are stored, ``result.runs_expect`` is a list over the expectation operators, trajectories and times in that order.
 The averages are stored in ``result.average_expect`` and the standard derivation of the expectation values in ``result.std_expect``.
-When states are returned, ``result.runs_states`` will be an array of length ``ntraj``, with each element containing an array of ket-type qobjs with the same number of elements as ``times`` and ``result.average_states`` is a list of density matrices for each times.
+When the states are returned, ``result.runs_states`` will be an array of length ``ntraj``.
+Each element contains an array of "Qobj" type ket with the same number of elements as ``times``. ``result.average_states`` is a list of density matrices computed as the average of the states at each time step.
-Furthermore, the output will also contain a list of times at which collapse occurred, and which collapse operators did the collapse, in the ``col_times`` and ``col_which`` properties, respectively.
+Furthermore, the output will also contain a list of times at which the collapse occurred, and which collapse operators did the collapse.
+These can be obtained in  ``result.col_times`` and ``result.col_which`` respectively.
 Lastly ``result.photocurrent`` contain the measurement of the evolution.